richardbennett100/mcp-task-manager-server/instructions.readme.md

 use the systemPrompt.yml for your system-level instructions.
-Review build_and_test_output.log for any failing builds or unit tests.
+Review /logs/*.log files for any failing builds or unit tests.
-Continue with the tasks documented in README.md
+Please create an e2e test that creates a dummy project Pub Crawl and finally prints the project out in a tree view.